Pauan/rollup-plugin-purs/README.md

   It also inlines typeclass instance methods when it can.

+* `removeDeadCode`

+  Removes code which is not used.
+This dramatically reduces the file size.

-In addition to the uncurrying and inlining optimizations, there are some optimizations which are *always* applied:
+In addition to the above optimizations, there are some optimizations which are *always* applied:

-* Dead code elimination

 * Constant propagation/folding